nanocurrency/nano-docs/docs/glossary.md

 #### quorum
 When the delta between the two successive blocks of a root is > 67% of the online voting weight.

+#### receivable
+A transaction state where a block sending funds was published and confirmed by the network, but a matching block receiving those funds has not yet been confirmed.

 #### Representative
 A Nano account with > 0 voting weight, but < 0.1% of the [online voting weight](#online-voting-weight), delegated to it.
 Unlike [Principal Representatives](#principal-representative), when configured on a node which is voting, the votes it produces and sends to directly connected peers won't be rebroadcasted by those peers.